HaraldPurnell/springStudent/README.md

 spring.datasource.password=
 ```

-6. Open new command prompt and navigate to the project repository target folder and enter the following command
+6. Open new admin command prompt and navigate to the project repository target folder and enter the following command

 ```
 java -jar springStudent-0.0.1-SNAPSHOT.jar